Elisabeth Belliveau: Career

 Belliveau's current practice is focused primarily on the conventions of contemporary still life.
 In exploration of the genre through a "feminist lens," she compares the conditions that have, and have not, permitted women's participation - and subsequent recognition - within the world of the fine arts.
 In reflection of how "women [have] embedded their stories [into], and subverted [the] genre" of still life, and in consideration of the many ways one's gender may influence their inclusion within cultural institutions and discourse historically, Belliveau presents an argument for women's contributions and innovations within the arts.

-Belliveau notes that she first became interested in still life, and the implications of the genre, while in attendance at a residency in which her mentor, Mark Clintberg, had banded together a group of artists all interested in the genre.
+Belliveau notes that she first became interested in still life, and the implications of the genre, while in attendance at a residency in which her residency mentor, August Klintberg, had banded together a group of artists all interested in the genre.
 While at the Centre for the Arts in Banff, Alberta as an artist in residence, Belliveau further considered the implications of various sub-genres found commonly within the genre of still life, particularly that of the "breakfast still life."
 In an interview for Edmonton, Alberta's SNAP Gallery, Belliveau shares that she was profoundly moved by the sub-genre's "depictions of the abundance and decadence and all the wasted food, after the party."
 Often calling into question issues of equitable access, and in the artist's choosing to work within a range of both traditional and digital mediums, Belliveau's multidisciplinary practice often ventures further to "reimagine the boundaries of waste and aestheticism."